 It’s June.
 It’s Hot.
 Our A/C is not working and the repair guys wont be here for another 3 days.
 I am not getting anywhere near the oven, stove, microwave or any other form of heat until it’s fixed.
-I know I’m not the only one suffering from lack of cool air, albeit temporarily.
-This made me think of some ideas for no-cook dinners for days when even >> Get the Recipe!

 I love salads that don’t actually involve lettuce.
 While lettuce is fine, it’s like a talisman to the fact that I’m actually dieting, which irritates me, so I pretend I don’t like it.
 I’m always looking for something quick to throw together to make a non-lettuce salad to go with dinner.
 I stumbled across this recipe from The Dinner Daily and adjusted it a bit for our tastes.

 I found this recipe on Pinterest and adapted it a bit from the one Damn Delicious posted.
 Hubby had his with a fried egg on top, and really enjoyed it.
 Runny egg yolks are not my thing without toast, so I skipped the egg and enjoyed mine with a sprinkling of fresh grated parmesan cheese.
 The egg definitely adds protein though – so to boost it if you don’t want eggs, try a legume like chickpeas or cannellini beans.

 I found a nice recipe for Cowboy Caviar but honestly – they make SO MUCH and I really didn’t need to have so much in my fridge.
 I cut the recipe here and there and it still made quite a bit – great for a couple or small gathering.
-Hubby hates cilantro – so I made it optional here.
-Use whatever bell pepper you have on hand, I >> Get the Recipe!

 I have posted previously about my dislike for fruit and meat combos, and I’ll stick to that in MOST cases – but last night I made a mango salsa that was amazing with grilled chicken.
 Coconut rice was the perfect accompaniment – its not overpowering, and it was really tasty on a piece of Naan Bread with the salsa and chicken.
-I bet this salsa would be good >> Get the Recipe!